boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-8 title="Resource Allocation in with single NRP Slicing Model" artwork-align="center"}

-   The 5G control plane relies on S-NSSAI (Single Network Slice
+   The 5G control plane relies upon S-NSSAI (Single Network Slice
    Selection Assistance Information: 32-bit slice identifier) for slice
    identification.
 The S-NSSAI is not visible to the transport domain,
    so instead 5G functions can expose the 5G slices to the transport
-   domain by mapping to explicit L2/L3 identifiers such as VLAN, IP
+   domain by mapping to explicit L2/L3 identifiers such as VLAN-ID, IP
-   addresses or Differentiated Services Code Point (DSCP), as documented in {{?I-D.gcdrb-teas-5g-network-slice-application}}.
+   addresses, or Differentiated Services Code Point (DSCP) as documented in {{?I-D.gcdrb-teas-5g-network-slice-application}}.

 ##  VLAN Hand-off {#sec-vlan-handoff}